 GEORGE LESLIE HUNTER

 Original canvas.
-Some specks of surface dirt.
-The work appears to be in very good overall condition with passages of rich impasto.
+The work appears to be in good overall condition.
+Some surface dirt throughout.

 In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.